dharmamitra/dharmamitra-guides/docs/dharmanexus.md

 ### Technical Background

 DharmaNexus uses the ByT5-Sanskrit model for word segmentation of Sanskrit texts from various text collections (See Sanskrit data description), which are then indexed on [MITRA Search](https://dharmamitra.github.io/dharmamitra-guides/mitra_tools/#mitra-search), which has access to all the data available in DharmaNexus.
 For Tibetan, a special substitution-based stemmer based on [Paul Hackett's Tibetan Verb Lexicon](https://www.shambhala.com/a-tibetan-verb-lexicon-15252.html?srsltid=AfmBOoqO0LtadFcogdBf_YR8L207hBf8ycgHiyKw259R3TrLebxZJgjt) is used.
 Pāli uses a slightly adapted version of the ByT5-Sanskrit model for word segmentation.
 For Chinese, we use the standard analyzers provided by Elasticsearch.
 In addition to token-based search, DharmaNexus is also searchable in [MITRA Search](https://dharmamitra.github.io/dharmamitra-guides/mitra_tools/#mitra-search) via deep semantic embeddings on sentence and paragraph level.

+---

+## FAQ

+For frequently asked questions about DharmaNexus, see the [DharmaNexus section](https://dharmamitra.github.io/dharmamitra-guides/faq/#mitra-search-dharmanexus) in our main FAQ document.